 WP Fluent Forms Pro

-Suppose, you are launching an event and to make this possible, you want to users go through in a registration process.
-You have only three input fields like name field for first name and last name, an email field for an email address, and a text area to know why the applicant wants to join.
+Suppose, you are launching an event and to make this possible, you want the users to go through a registration process.
+You have only three input fields like the name field for first name and last name, an email field for an email address, and a text area to know why the applicant wants to join.